 Mass timber super-structure erection commenced in June 2016.
-Delivery and sequencing for the erection of the mass timber super-structure were developed and optimized by the construction team with assistance from the virtual model, as was the case with the concrete works that came before.
+Delivery and sequencing for the erection of the mass timber super-structure were developed and optimized by the virtual modeller, as was the case with the concrete works that came before.